complxalgorithm/TweetKeywordMapper/README.md

 ## Disclaimers
 This program is not an official Twitter or Esri project.
 This is a project that I made for a college course and is not affiliated <em>in any way</em> with Twitter/X Corp. or Esri.
 If you represent either of these companies and have an issue with this project, feel free to reach out to me at any time.
 Regardless, please do not sue me.

+There may be times when you specify a higher number of expected results, but the program doesn't reach it.
+That is because Twitter has a set limit of 100 results for each search query.
+This program will only counts Tweets from which it is able to extract a state of origin towards your specified number of search results.

 Unfortunately, due to how the code is written, the program assumes a particular csv layout when writing data to a csv file.
 In order to get the most ideal outcome when writing your results to a csv file, your csv file should be organized so that there are only three (3) fields in this particular order:
 ```
 Tweet IDS  |  Keyword  |  State